Stephen Miller May Replace Anthony Scaramucci As Trump’s Communications Director

 Stephen Miller may replace Anthony Scaramucci as President Donald Trump’s communications director.
-Miller, who currently serves as senior policy adviser, is being considered to take on the role that Scaramucci held only 10 days in July.
+Miller, who currently serves as senior policy adviser, is being considered to take on the role that Scaramucci held for only 10 days in July.
 CNN reports that Miller might be elevated to the position as the White House will need to hire another communications director and he’s one of the few being tapped to take over.

 Cable news networks replayed the scene in a press briefing that took place between Stephen Miller and CNN‘s John Acosta last week when Miller argued with the reporter about immigration policy and what the Statue of Liberty represents.
 It was largely viewed as Miller being derisive in accusing Acosta for having a “cosmopolitan bias,” but he was perceived as being exactly the type of communications director Trump is looking for.
 According to The Hill, Trump praised Miller’s “combative performance” when he made appearances on a variety of Sunday morning news programs this year.
 There were rumors that he wasn’t pleased with former White House Press Secretary Sean Spicer’s performance in his job because he wasn’t “tough enough” in his exchanges with the media.
 His job now belongs to Sarah Huckabee Sanders.